Republic of Finland

 Cooperation with the other Scandinavian countries also is important to Finland, and it has been a member of the Nordic Council since 1955.
 Under the council's auspices, the Nordic countries have created a common labor market and have abolished immigration controls among themselves.
 The council also serves to coordinate social and cultural policies of the participating countries and has promoted increased cooperation in many fields.

-In addition to the organizations already mentioned, Finland became a member of the Bank for International Settlements in 1930, the International Monetary Fund in 1948, International Bank for Reconstruction and Development in 1948, GATT in 1950, the International Finance Corporation in1956, the International Development Association in 1960, European Free Trade Association in 1961, the Asian Development Bank in 1966, the Organization for Economic Cooperation and Development in 1969, the Inter-American Development Bank in 1977, the African Development Bank in 1982, the Multilateral Investment Guarantee Agency in 1988, the Council of Europe in 1989, the European bank for Reconstruction and Development in Central and Eastern Europe in 1991, the World Trade Organization in 1995 and INTELSAT in 1999.
+In addition to the organizations already mentioned, Finland became a member of the following organizations: Bank for International Settlements, 1930; International Monetary Fund, 1948; International Bank for Reconstruction and Development, 1948; GATT, 1950; International Finance Corporation, 1956; International Development Association, 1960; European Free Trade Association, 1961; Asian Development Bank, 1966; Organization for Economic Cooperation and Development, 1969; Inter-American Development Bank, 1977; African Development Bank, 1982; Multilateral Investment Guarantee Agency, 1988; the Council of Europe, 1989; European Bank for Reconstruction and Development in Central and Eastern Europe, 1991; World Trade Organization, 1995; and INTELSAT, 1999.
 Finland entered Stage Three of EMU (the European Monetary Union) in 1999.
 All the Nordic countries, including Finland, joined the Schengen area in March 2001.

 Relations between the United States and Finland are warm.
-Some 200,000 U.S. citizens visit Finland annually, and about 3,000 U.S. citizens are resident there.
-The U.S. has an educational exchange program in Finland which is comparatively large for a west European country of Finland's size.
+Some 200,000 U.S. citizens visit Finland annually, and about 5,000 U.S. citizens are resident there.
+The United States has an educational exchange program in Finland which is comparatively large for a west European country of Finland's size.
 It is financed in part from a trust fund established in 1976 from Finland's final repayment of a U.S. loan made in the aftermath of World War I.

-Finland is bordered on the east by Russia and, as one of the former Soviet Union's neighbors, has been of particular interest and importance to the U.S. both during the Cold War and in its aftermath.
+Finland is bordered on the east by Russia and, as one of the former Soviet Union's neighbors, has been of particular interest and importance to the United States both during the Cold War and in its aftermath.
 Before the U.S.S.R. dissolved in 1991, longstanding U.S. policy was to support Finnish neutrality while maintaining and reinforcing Finland's historic, cultural, and economic ties with the West.
-The U.S. has welcomed Finland's increased participation since 1991 in Western economic and political structures.
+The United States has welcomed Finland's increased participation since 1991 in Western economic and political structures.

 Following the dissolution of the Soviet Union, Finland has moved steadily toward integration into Western institutions and abandoned its formal policy of neutrality, which has been recast as a policy of military nonalliance coupled with the maintenance of a credible, independent defense.
 Finland's 1994 decision to buy 64 F-18 fighter planes from the United States signaled the abandonment of the country's policy of balanced arms purchases from East and West.
 The final aircraft rolled off the assembly line in August 2000.

 In 1994, Finland joined NATO's Partnership for Peace; the country also is an observer in the North Atlantic Cooperation Council.
-Finland became a full member of the EU in January 1995, at the same time acquiring observer status in the EU's defense arm, the Western European Union.
+Finland became a full member of the EU in January 1995, at the same time acquiring observer status in the Western European Union.